-Information for historical (Pre Ora Banda Mining Limited from 1996 and 2001) drilling and sampling has been extensively viewed and validated where possible.
+Information for historical (pre-Ora Banda Mining Limited from 1996 and 2001) drilling and sampling has been extensively viewed and validated where possible.
 Information pertaining to historical QAQC procedures and data is incomplete but of a sufficient quality and detail to allow drilling and assay data to be used for resource estimations.
 Further Ora Banda Mining Limited has undertaken extensive infill and confirmation drilling which confirm historical drill results.
 Sections 1 and 2 describe the work undertaken by Ora Banda Mining Limited and only refer to historical information where appropriate and/or available.

 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
 Aberfoyle/Bardoc - RC and RAB sampling methods generally undocumented however usually collected as 1m samples and composited to 2 to 4m samples when outside mineralised zones.
 Pre-1990 RAB holes generally sampled on 2-3m intervals and composited to 6m.
 Samples sent to accredited laboratories for drying, crushing and pulverising.
 Usually 50g fire assay for RC samples and aqua regia or 50g fire assay for RAB samples.
 Ashton - RAB drilling sampled at 2m intervals and composited to 6m by methods undocumented.
 Samples sent to laboratories for drying, crushing and pulverising.
 A sub sample taken for analysis by fire assay or aqua regia.
 Billiton - RAB and RC 1m samples with RAB being composited to 2m.
 Diamond core of NQ size.
-Assay sample techniques undocumented Consolidated Exploration (ConsEx) - RAB 1m samples usually dispatched as 3m composites but occasional 1m.
+Assay sample techniques undocumented Consolidated Exploration (Constx) - RAB 1m samples usually dispatched as 3m composites but occasional 1m.
 RC a mix of 1m sampling or 2m composites.
-Lady Eileen programs RC drilling made use of roller, Blade or hammer with crossover sub all nominally 5.5 inch diameter to obtain 2-3kg sample.
-Composite 2m samples were hammer milled, mixed and split to 200g then pulverised.
-1m samples single stage mix and ground.
-Sub -samples taken for aqua regia and fire assay.
-Cons Gold (Consolidated Gold) - RC 1m samples where alteration is visible.
+Lady Elieon programs RC drilling made use of roller, Blade or hammer with crossover sub all nominally 5.5 inch diameter to obtain 2-3kg sample.
+Composite 2m samples where alteriation is visible.
 Remainder of hole composited to 4m.
 2 to 3 kg samples, including core, sent to laboratory for crushing, pulverising and 50g Fire Assay.
+Crones Coll (Consolidated Gold) - RC 1m samples where alteriation is visible.
+Remainder of hole composited to 4m.
+2 to 3 kg samples, including core, sent to laboratory for crushing, pulverising and 50g Fire Assay.
 Croesus - RC 1m samples collected under cyclone.
 5m comps assayed for gold by 50g Fire assay.
-NQ diamond except for geotechnical purposes (HQ triple).
-Delta - RAB 5 metre composites (Aqua-regia with 50g charge) with 1m re-samples (Fire assay).
-Orabanda Mining Limited (OBM) - RC samples collected from the riffe or cone splitter directly off rig into calico bags.
-Splitter maintained on level site to ensure sample representivity.
-1m samples are dried, crushed, universed and a 40g charge is analysed
+NQ diamond except for geotechnical purposes.
+(HQ triple).
+Delta - RAB 5 metre composites.
+Samples soll charge) with 1m re-samples (Fire assay).
+DPPL (Davyhurst Project Pty.
+Ltd.) - 4.25 to 5.5 inch RC drilling with face hammer.
+Potential mineralisation sampled and assayed on a metre basis otherwise.
+Samples collected from the levelled cone splitter directly off rig noc calico bags.
+Spl